cloudmesh/classes/docs/source/i524/2017/technologies.rst

 352. CoreOS

-     :cite:`www-core` states that “CoreOS is a linux operating system used for clustered deployments.”
+     :cite:`www-core` states that "CoreOS is a linux operating system used for clustered deployments."
 CoreOS allows applications to run on containers.
 CoreOS can be run on clouds, virtual or physical servers.
 CoreOS allows the ability for automatic software updates inorder to make sure containers in cluster are secure and